 In this joyful festival, several stages are set up in Lim village so that the audiences can enjoy the live performances.
 However, it’s a good idea to reach the lake outside Lim village’s communal house where quan ho singers deliver attractive performances on the dragon boats.
 Moreover, the festival also holds the cheerful traditional games such as bamboo swings, tug-of-war, wrestling, blind man’s bluff, etc.

 Wandering Soul Day

-These festivals not only offers visitors the good opportunity to take a closer look at Vietnam myth, customs, and traditions but also reflect the diverse local spiritual life.
+These festivals not only offers visitors a good opportunity to take a closer look at Vietnam's myth, customs, and traditions but also reflect the diverse local spiritual life.
 Although Vietnam has undergone the urbanization and modernization, Vietnamese people have always honored their heritage that is expressed through the traditional festivals and celebrations.
 Let’s join these above festivals and get the most authentic experiences in Vietnam.